hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 An invitation to exchange may be transferred using any method that can reliably transmit text.
 The result must be the essential data necessary to initiate an [Exchange Request](#1-exchange-request) message.
 A exchange invitation is an agent message with agent plaintext format, but is an **out-of-band communication** and therefore not communicated using wire level encoding or encryption.
+It is also contained within its own [thread](../../concepts/0008-message-id-and-threading/README.md#threaded-messages) and all subsequent messages are exchanged in new threads spawned from this one.

 The necessary data that an invitation to exchange must result in is:

 * suggested label
 * publicly resolvable did